kharyam/docker-java-example/README.md

 * The *app* directory Dockerfile builds from the base image to deploy a simple spring boot app, pulling it from github and building it from maven.

 * The test.sh script builds both images, then runs the application image.
-The command line used to run the app indicates the amount of memory computed (256m) which honors the limit specified in the docker command line (`docker run -it --rm --memory=512m -p 8080:8080 java-app:latest`).
-It is set to half of the memory allocated, calculated heuristically by the script.
-Once the app is up, it can be visited via http://localhost:8080 Details on the run-java.sh script can be found in it's GitHub repository:
+The command line passed to the JVM indicates the amount of memory computed (256m) which honors the limit specified in the docker command line (`docker run -it --rm --memory=512m ...`).
+It is set to half of the memory allocated, calculated heuristically by the run-java.sh script.
+The factor can be tuned via an environment variable, 50% is the default.
+Once the app is running, it can be visited via http://localhost:8080 Details on the run-java.sh script used to handle memory limits can be found in it's GitHub repository:

     https://github.com/fabric8io-images/run-java-sh

-    Several environment variables can be used to customize the behavior of the script, including the ability to pass in *JAVA_OPTIONS* to explicitly set JVM parameters.
+    Several other environment variables can be used to customize the behavior of the script, including the ability to pass in *JAVA_OPTIONS* to explicitly set JVM parameters.

 ## Example Output

-Sample output after running the test.sh (on a linux system with docker installed).
-Note the `-Xmx256m` parameter dynamically computed and passed to the JVM based on the container memory limit in the docker command.
+Sample output after running *test.sh* (on a linux system with docker installed).
+Note the `-Xmx256m` parameter was dynamically computed and passed to the JVM based on the container memory limit in the docker command.

         # ./test.sh
+        Bulding the base docker image...
         Sending build context to Docker daemon  2.56 kB Step 1/12 : FROM centos:centos7
         ...
         Successfully built dfac95c491c9
+        Building the application specific docker image...
         Sending build context to Docker daemon 2.048 kB Step 1/4 : FROM java-base:latest
         ...
         Successfully built 1e5a9c1d3a78
+        Running the application specific image...
         exec java -Xmx256m -XX:+UseParallelGC -XX:GCTimeRatio=4 -XX:AdaptiveSizePolicyWeight=90 -XX:        +ExitOnOutOfMemoryError -XX:MinHeapFreeRatio=20 -XX:MaxHeapFreeRatio=40 -cp . -jar      /opt/run-java/gs-spring-boot-docker-0.1.0.jar

           .   ____          _            __ _ _